 Let’s use a football analogy to elaborate.
 Since we’re based in Dallas, I’m going to use the Cowboys-Packers rivalry in this case.
 Since 2015, the Green Bay Packers have owned the Cowboys.
 They have won 5 of the last 6 games played between the two teams.
 Statistically speaking, the Cowboys match up toe to toe with the Packers.
 But time and again, the Dallas Cowboys have come up short.
 What’s the difference between these two teams then?
-Simply put:
+Strategy and tactics.

 So let’s dive a little deeper into what it means to formulate a SaaS marketing strategy.

-Here is the decision-making matrix we use when we put together a marketing strategy:
+Here is the SaaS marketing decision-making matrix we use when we put together a marketing strategy:

 As the CEO/CRO/founder of your company, you have set certain top line goals for the company.
 These goals are typically to grow revenue/customers for the year/half year etc. Depending on the stage of your SaaS company, you may also have an idea about your most valuable market segment.